Black Sheep (1935 film)

-Black Sheep is a 1935 American drama film directed by Allan Dwan and starring Edmund Lowe, Claire Trevor, and Tom Brown.
+Black Sheep is a 1935 American mystery drama film directed by Allan Dwan and starring Edmund Lowe, Claire Trevor, and Tom Brown.
+It was produced by the Fox Film Corporation.
 The film's sets were designed by the art director Duncan Cramer.

 Plot

 Aboard a luxury liner, gambler John Francis Dugan makes the acquaintance of socialite Jeanette Foster, who has a reputation for using men to get her way.
-Jeanette cajoles him into sneaking her into First Class, where they see young Fred Curtis lose $12,000 at poker to a couple of oilmen, Belcher and Schmelling.
+Jeanette cajoles him into sneaking her into First Class, where they see young Fred Curtis lose $1,200 at poker to two oilmen, Belcher and Schmelling.

-Fred's troubles grow worse when the haughty Millicent Bath has his markers and threatens to tell the police unless he helps her at Customs, sneaking some valuable pearls into the country that she ha stolen.
+Fred's troubles grow worse when the haughty Millicent Bath has his markers.
+A noted thief who has stolen a princess's pearls, she blackmails him into helping her sneak the pearls into the country.
 Fred is so forlorn that he considers jumping overboard, until Jeanette stops him.

 Dugan decides to help.
 He wins back Fred's debts at cards.
-When they return to Fred's stateroom, Dugan spots a photo of Fred's deceased mother and is shocked to discover that she was his ex-wife.
+When they return to Fred's stateroom, Dugan spots a photo of Fred's deceased mother and is shocked to discover that she was his ex-wife; they were from different social classes, and under her wealthy mother's influence, she left Dugan and took their child.
 Fred is his long-lost son.
+Dugan resolves never to tell Fred he is his father.

 Mrs. Bath has hidden the pearls inside a cane's handle.
 Dugan distracts her, replaces the pearls with pills, then hides the valuables inside the pocket of Belcher, the oilman.
 They spill out at Customs and are claimed by Mrs. Bath to belong to her, causing her to be taken away by the authorities.
-Dugan has become fond of Jeannette, who promises to change her old ways.
+Dugan says goodbye to Fred and meets with Jeannette, who promises to change her old ways.
+He proposes to her and they kiss.